 On P534L5 (CID #4958):

 For each user with either LDPC or BCC encoding, the number of post-FEC padding bits in the last symbol is computed as in Equation (36-65).
+The values of the post-FEC padding bits are not specified and are left up to implementation.